José Antonio Nogueira

-José Antonio Goldberger Gomes Nogueira is a Brazilian football coach who is the head coach of Capital FC.
+José Antonio Goldberger Gomes Nogueira is a Brazilian football coach who is the head coach of Capital Futebol Clube.
 He has previously coached the national teams of Pakistan, Sierra Leone, Guinea-Bissau and Saint Kitts and Nevis.

 Coaching career

 Nogueira started his coaching career in 1998 with University of São Paulo.
 His first professional football team was Nacional.
 He also coached Emelec, Al-Ahli, ABC Futebol Clube and others.
 Nogueira has also coached internationally with Sierra Leone in 2003, Guinea-Bissau in 2006, and Saint Kitts and Nevis in 2011.

-In 2018, he was appointed to coach the Pakistan national football team.
-He signed a three year contract according to the head of the PFF, Faisal Saleh Hayat.
+In 2018, he was appointed coach of the Pakistan national team.
+He signed a three-year contract according to the head of the PFF, Faisal Saleh Hayat.
 He was let go by the PFF in 2019.
 He claimed that PFF had not paid him his salary and filed a case against PFF.
 He eventually won the legal battle in August 2020.